alejo1630/centroids/README.md

 <img src = "https://github.com/alejo1630/centroids/blob/main/Image_Readme/2.png" width="400">

 - This reference origin will be used to define the centroid's coodinates
-- After set the reference origin the user has to selecto another point to create a straight line.
+- After set the reference origin the user has to select another point to create a straight line.
 The current code is based in X direction but it could be modify to Y direction in line 61.

 <img src = "https://github.com/alejo1630/centroids/blob/main/Image_Readme/3.png" width="400">